devleaks/divelog/README.md

 categories | Must contain the text _divelog_.

-A link will appears in the dive detail page to point at recorded pictures or videos.
+Thumbnails will be displayed in the dive detail page with a link to recorded pictures.